Broadband: 25Mbps down, 3Mbps up, and less than 100ms latency.

 AT&T does not offer an inexpensive unlimited plan (<$100/month).
 Thus began my search for someone that did.
 I started out searching the Wiki article of all the MVNOs.
 (Mobile Virtual Network Operators) All the folks that resell time on the 4 major USA networks.
 I sorted it by the network column so I could filter all the AT&T MVNOs: en.wikipedia.org/wiki/Li…

 I purchase the Netgear Nighthawk M1 (MR1100) directly from my local AT&T store.
+Although, now you can buy one used on eBay.
 It supports all LTE bands that AT&T uses.
 It was ~$270 with tax purchased outright.
 I put it on the $10/month for 100MB BYOD business plan.
 They waived any activation fee.
-I was told after 3 months on the plan I can get a permanent carrier unlock.
-Some people online, including the official att site say it’s 60 days.
-I was warned to pop in the original SIM card at least once a month so it shows usage on the 100MB plan every month.
+I was able to unlock it after 60 days, and discontinued the original $10 plan.

-I’ll unlock it in case in the future I need to use it with T-mobile, or Verizon.
+Although, not necessary to unlock it for any AT&T reseller.
+I unlocked it in case in the future I need to use it with T-mobile, or Verizon.

 Although currently locked to AT&T, I can use it with any AT&T MVNO by changing the APN setting from the web gui.

-By plugging in the USB to my computer, and telnetting into the M1 I played around with the different LTE bands around my home, and various combinations using carrier agregation.
+By plugging in the USB to my computer, and telnetting into the M1.
+I played around with the different LTE bands around my home, and various combinations using carrier aggregation.

 Edited the band selection dropdown: